kerryjiang/SuperSocket.Document/040-SuperSocket-Basic-Configuration.md

 * logBasicSessionActivity: whether log the session's basic activities like connected and closed
 * clearIdleSession: true or false, whether clear idle sessions.
 Default value is false.
 * clearIdleSessionInterval: the clearing timeout idle session interval.
 Default value is 120, in seconds.
-* idleSessionTimeOut: The session timeout period.
-Default value is 300, in seconds.
+* idleSessionTimeOut: The session timeout period; If the session's idle time exceeds the value, it will be closed in case of clearIdleSession is configured to be true; Default value is 300, in seconds;
 * security: Empty, Tls, Ssl3.
 The security option of the socket server.
 Default value is empty.
 * maxRequestLength: The maximum allowed request length.
 Default value is 1024.
 * disableSessionSnapshot: Indicate whether disable session snapshot.
 Default value is false.